Changes to TPD definition in Australia – what does this mean for you?

 "I believe that some claimants will simply forego making a claim as it is all too hard and expensive, and I suspect this plays into the Insurer’s strategy to reduce their own claims costs."

-Melissa says she is concerned about what choices had been given to superannuation fund members about the significant tightening up of the TPD definitions.
+Melissa says she is concerned about what choices had been given to superannuation fund members regarding the significant tightening up of the TPD definitions.

 “I would be interested to see what notice these funds and insurers are giving to members about what the changes really mean, and whether this has allowed their members to really consider the type of insurance that they want and need," she said.